-- Preliminary games (i.e., those used to determine the teams that will compete in the championship game) consist of Jeopardy and Final Jeopardy rounds. - The championship game that determines either the regional winner or national winner consists of Jeopardy, Double Jeopardy and Final Jeopardy rounds. - Only the team that selects the Daily Double may respond to the clue.
+- Preliminary games (i.e., those used to determine the teams that will compete in the semi-final games) consist of Jeopardy and Final Jeopardy rounds.
+Note that this rule only applies to regional competitions in which there are more than 9 teams competing and does not apply to the national competition. - The semi-final and championship games consist of Jeopardy, Double Jeopardy and Final Jeopardy rounds. - Only the team that selects the Daily Double may respond to the clue.
 In Jeopardy the Daily Double wager may be as high as the team's total points at the time that the Daily Double is chosen or 500 points, whichever is greater.
 Similarly, the maximum Daily Double wager in Double Jeopardy is either the team's total points or 1000 points, whichever is greater. - Teams with negative scores will not be allowed to participate in Final Jeopardy.